saramoohead/cv/README.md

 As a career-switcher, I write software from a user-first perspective.
 After a successful career in children's book publishing, I became a developer in 2015 and now have experience with enterprise-level software in procedural SQL, Rails and Javascript.
 I enjoy giving talks, creating events and doing demonstrations to teach publishing professionals, local children and their parents how to code.

 ## Current Employment (Dec 2021 - present)
-- Senior software engineer at [FreeAgent](https://www.freeagent.com/) using Javascript, Ruby, Salesforce and Netlify to build the marketing and learning website
+- Engineering Manager at [FreeAgent](https://www.freeagent.com/) of the Marketing Platform Team using Javascript, Ruby, Netlify and Salesforce acquire and inform our small business and accountancy practice customers

 ## Previous Employment
 ### Consonance (April 2017 - Dec 2021)